brry/course/uni.md

 ### curriculum
 **Part 1**

-- 2018-10-23: one-session-intro: how and why use R, read files, select data and display it graphically
+- 2018-10-23/24: one-session-intro: how and why use R, read files, select data and display it graphically
-- 2018-10-30: explore Rstudio, read data, get to know data and object types
+- 2018-10-30: explore Rstudio, read data, get to know data and object types (**tuesday session only**)
-- 2018-11-06: use if-else conditionals, program for-loops
+- 2018-11-06/07: use if-else conditionals, program for-loops
-- 2018-11-13: write functions, program apply-loops
+- 2018-11-13/14: write functions, program apply-loops

 Details of the contents can be found in the course [slides](https://github.com/brry/course#slides)